Mantoine56/mariouomo/implementationplan.md

    - Possibly sanitize queries or add guardrails to prevent data leakage.

 3. **Admin Dashboard UI**
-   - Simple chat interface for questions like “How many orders last week?”
+   - Simple chat interface for questions like "How many orders last week?"
    - Display summarized or tabular answers.

 4. **Testing & Validation**
-   - Ensure the AI’s answers are accurate and do not expose data from unauthorized tables.
+   - Ensure the AI's answers are accurate and do not expose data from unauthorized tables.
    - Refine prompts to keep responses business-appropriate.

-**Outcome**: A novel, time-saving feature for managers and owners to quickly get insights from the store’s data.
+**Outcome**: A novel, time-saving feature for managers and owners to quickly get insights from the store's data.

 ---